home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 2021-02-03 09:06:34.309 7306-7430/?
 D/LocBroadcastReceiver: Location update sent successfully
 ```

 The logs will indicate whether a report was skipped due to time, accuracy or something else.
-If a report was skipped due to accuracy then double check the GPS coordinates to ensure they were correct and consider changing the [sensor setting for accuracy](../core/location.md#location-sensor-settings).
+If a report was skipped due to accuracy then double check the GPS coordinates to ensure they were correct and consider increasing the [sensor setting for accuracy](../core/location.md#location-sensor-settings).
+If for example you see a valid report getting skipped with accuracy around `350` then set the setting to `400` as a buffer.
+Larger values may also lead to inconsistent results so go by valid reports in the logs.

 If you still experience an issue please submit a GitHub [issue](https://github.com/home-assistant/android/issues/new?assignees=&labels=bug&template=Bug_report.md&title=) and remember to attach the 10 minutes of logs from this troubleshooting step as its required to help.